maglub/soe-ubuntu/README.md

 #--- re-enabling eth0 interface names for Ubuntu 16 LTS
 d-i debian-installer/add-kernel-opts string net.ifnames=0 biosdevname=0
 ```

+You will also have to make sure that the installer use the same naming scheme (ethN).
+Otherwise the /etc/network/interfaces file will have the wrong interface names after install.

 * my_files/isolinux/txt.cfg -> the append of the kernel parameters after -- tells the installer to use the old school ethN scheme